Commentary by Hayri Demir, translated from EzidiPress German

 “Like snow in the sunshine, the Yezidi community will melt under the KDP”, said Mir Tahsin in one of Wikileaks published, confidential report in 2008.
 He, too, was right.

-The Yezidis have relied on the protection of the Peshmerga, who in their part gave assurances regarding the defense of the Yezidis.
-But they left the Yezidis in the lurch and allowed a genocide against innocent people.
-Only an emancipation from political parties can ensure the future of the Yezidis in Kurdistan seriously.
+The Yezidis have relied on the protection of the Peshmerga, who in their part gave assurances for the defense of the Yezidis.
+But they left the Yezidis in the lurch and allowed a genocide to happen against innocent people.
+Only an emancipation from political parties can ensure the future of the Yezidis in Kurdistan.